nathancarter/how2data/database/topics/Bentley University MA255.md

  * How to compare two nested linear models
  * How to conduct a mixed designs ANOVA
  * How to conduct a repeated measures ANOVA
+ * How to perform a planned comparison test